None Should Boast

 A Sermon on Romans 11:18-22Read more

-What is the relationship between Jews and Gentiles now that Christ has come?
-This is the question Dr. Martyn Lloyd-Jones seeks to answer in this sermon on Romans 11:18-22.
-Christ Jesus has come and instituted the New Covenant – the fulfilment of all of God’s Old Testament Covenants.
-In the New Covenant, there is no longer a distinction between Jew and Gentile, for all are made one by believing in Christ and in His death, burial, and resurrection.
-But Paul makes it clear that the Jews have not been rejected in total – only those Jews who do not believe in Jesus Christ.
-Dr. Lloyd-Jones points out, it is a mistake to think that the Gentiles are part of the New Covenant because of anything they have done.
-For Paul goes on to make it perfectly clear that salvation is always by grace and grace alone.
+Now that Christ has come, what is the relationship between Jews and Gentiles?
+This is the question Dr. Martyn Lloyd-Jones seeks to answer in this sermon on Romans 11:18–22 titled “None Should Boast.”
+Christ Jesus has come and instituted the new covenant – the fulfilment of all of God’s Old Testament covenants.
+In the new covenant, there is no longer a distinction between Jew and Gentile, for all are made one by believing in Christ and in His death, burial, and resurrection.
+Paul makes it clear that the Jews have not been rejected in total, but only those Jews who do not believe in Jesus Christ.
+Dr. Lloyd-Jones points out that it is a mistake to think that the Gentiles are part of the new covenant because of anything they have done.
+Paul goes on to make it perfectly clear that salvation is always by grace and grace alone.
 Nothing either Jews or Gentiles can do can ever make them part of the people of God.
-It is by the grace of God given in His Son, Jesus Christ, that anyone can know God and love Him.
+It is by the grace of God given in His Son Jesus Christ that anyone can know God and love Him.
 Gentiles have no ground for boasting because it is all the grace of God and not human works or merit.

 About Dr. Martyn Lloyd-Jones